Draw-In-Mind: Rebalancing Designer-Painter Roles in Unified Multimodal Models Benefits Image Editing: Experiments

 \subsection{Ablation Study}

-\textbf{Generalizability.} Although our proposed DIM-Edit is annotated with GPT-4o to ensure data quality, we show that the resulting DIM-4.6B-Edit is compatible with various external designers, as reported in Table~\ref{tab:ab_designer}.
+\textbf{Generalizability to External Designers.} Although our proposed DIM-Edit is annotated with GPT-4o, we show that the resulting DIM-4.6B-Edit is compatible with various external designers, as reported in Table~\ref{tab:ab_designer}.
 In the first row, we remove the designer and directly use the raw prompt from ImgEdit.
 Even under this setting, DIM-4.6B-Edit achieves performance comparable to frontier models such as BAGEL, demonstrating that high-quality CoT annotations help strengthen basic editing by mitigating prompt--edit misalignment.
-We then replace GPT-4o with five mainstream MLLMs as external designers, \emph{i.e.}, Qwen2.5-VL-3B/7B~\citep{qwen25vl}, MiMo-VL-7B~\citep{mimo-vl}, InternVL3.5-8B~\citep{qwen25vl}, and GLM-4.1V-9B~\citep{glm-4.1v}.
+We then replace GPT-4o with four mainstream MLLMs as external designers, \emph{i.e.}, Qwen2.5-VL-7B~\citep{qwen25vl}, MiMo-VL-7B~\citep{mimo-vl}, InternVL3.5-8B~\citep{qwen25vl}, and GLM-4.1V-9B~\citep{glm-4.1v}.
 All of them deliver strong results compared to previous state-of-the-art models in Table~\ref{tab:ret_imgedit}, highlighting the robustness of DIM-4.6B-Edit and the generalizability of our DIM framework.
 Furthermore, models equipped with external designers significantly outperform the raw-prompt setting, confirming that CoT imagination effectively reduces the burden on the generation modules and enhances overall editing quality.

+\textbf{Integrated End-to-End Evaluation.} To exclude potential influence from external designers, we establish a ``self-play'' configuration.
+In this setup, CoT embeddings generated by the internal MLLM (Qwen2.5-VL-3B) are directly fed into the painter to execute edits, effectively eliminating the need for the external inference round.
+The result (Table~\ref{tab:ab_int_designer} 2nd row) shows that this ``self-play'' model achieves SOTA performance, validating the effectiveness of the Draw-In-Mind paradigm and the high quality of the DIM-Edit data.
+We further investigate whether the CoT blueprints in DIM-Edit can serve as a corpus to bridge the gap between open-source and closed-source designers.
+To this end, we perform lightweight fine-tuning on Qwen2.5-VL-3B and subsequently feed its blueprints into DIM-4.6B-Edit.
+The results (Table~\ref{tab:ab_int_designer} 3rd row) demonstrate that fine-tuning from DIM-Edit's CoTs can effectively mitigate the performance disparity with the proprietary models like GPT-4o.

 \textbf{Data Composition.} In Table~\ref{tab:ab_data}, we present a rigorous data composition analysis for the editing task to identify the sources of performance improvements.
 In the first stage, we observe that training solely on ShareGPT-4o-Image already yields a satisfactory ImgEdit score, indicating strong semantic alignment, which is consistent with the behavior of Janus-4o.
 However, models trained exclusively on GPT-4o-generated data tend to alter the overall layout noticeably, which is undesirable.
 In contrast, training on UltraEdit produces slightly lower scores but preserves better consistency between the source and target images.
 When combining the two datasets, performance improves significantly, as the model benefits from the semantic richness while retaining the edit consistency.